redhat-best-practices-for-k8s/certsuite/docs/developers.md

     TNF_LOG_LEVEL=trace
     ```

     The choices are: trace, debug, info, warn, error, fatal, panic.
-The default is debug.
+The default is info.